mailboxer/mailboxer/README.md

 ### User identities

 Users must have an identity defined by a `name` and an `email`.
-We must assure that Messageable models have some specific methods.
+We must ensure that Messageable models have some specific methods.
 These methods are:

 ```ruby
 #Returning any kind of identification you want for the model